Upgrading to v18.x from v16.10

 Preparation

-Make a backup first of the entire production VM including primary and secondary disks.
+Make a backup of the entire production VM including primary and secondary disks.
 While we've never seen anyone experience a failure following these upgrade instructions, taking a backup first provides a safeguard against the unforeseen interrupting a step that can't be recovered.

 Save a copy of the network configuration locally.
 This will be needed to build a new netplan file.
 This configuration is likely found in the file /etc/network/interfaces